manfromexistence/manfromexistence/README.md

 <!-- ```
 git add . && git commit -m "feat: this is an automated commit made by manfromexitence from manfromexsitence02 account" && git push git add . && git commit -m "feat: this is an automated commit made by manfromexitence from manfromexsitence04 account" && git push
+# Things that I need to do ASAP

+- Do this Github Profile
+I have to update my logo
+- Have to update the current multiverse logo
 ``` -->

 <div align="center">